Jelly-RDF/pyjelly/docs/generic-sink.md

 ## Usage without external libraries

-Because we avoid third-party tools, the generic API looks a bit different but works the same way.
+Because we avoid third-party tools, the generic API looks a bit different from the one presented in [getting started](getting-started.md), but works the same way.

 ## Serializing statements to a Jelly file